python/mypy/docs/source/type_quals.rst

 * A final attribute can't be overridden by a subclass (even with another explicit final declaration).
-Note however, that final attributes can override normal attributes.
+Note however, that final attributes can override read-only properties.
 This also applies to multiple inheritance:

   .. code-block:: python

      class Base:
-         ID = 0
+         @property
+         def ID(self) -> int: ...

      class One(Base):
          ID: Final = 1  # OK